Shaco Build Guide by Eagzey

 Get your head in his jungle.

 Pressure early.
 We can stop his W with our W and he does no damage until 2-3 items deep.
 We can also R his Q if you time it right.

 This matchup is kind of annoying tbh.
-You can't dodge his E (fear), and Nocturnes usually buy Tabi and Red Smite so they're hard to duel.
-Not that bad though.
+You can't dodge his E (fear), and Nocturnes usually Red Smite so they're hard to duel.

 Pre 6, easy.
 Post 6, aids.
 Important to track her pathing early and try to pressure.
-Post 6 she can just R away but also does a lot of damage to us if fed (again, we build no MR so AP junglers do decent damge to us).
+Post 6 she can just R away but also does a lot of damage to us if fed (we build no MR so AP junglers do decent damge to us).

 I don't mind this as much as other tanks - we can evade his Q easily with our kit.
 Important to pressure early and track his pathing - that will negate any presence a Rammus should have early on.